-Cranking the engine for long periods of time, by pressing ENGINE START/STOP immediately after cranking has ended, can overheat and damage the cranking motor, and drain the battery.
+Cranking the engine for long periods of time, by returning the ignition to the START position immediately after cranking has ended, can overheat and damage the cranking motor, and drain the battery.
 Wait at least 15 seconds between each try, to let the cranking motor cool down.

-2. If the engine does not start after five to 10 seconds, especially in very cold weather (below -18 °C or 0 °F), it could be flooded with too much gasoline.
-Try pushing the accelerator pedal all the way to the floor and holding it there as you press ENGINE START/STOP, for up to a maximum of 15 seconds.
-Wait at least 15 seconds between each try, to allow the cranking motor to
+2. If the engine does not start after five to 10 seconds. especially in very cold weather (below -18 °C or 0 °F), it could be flooded with too much gasoline.
+Try pushing the accelerator pedal all the way to the floor and holding it there as vou press ENGINE START/ STOP, for up to a maximum of 15 seconds.
+Wait at least 15 seconds between each try, to allow the cranking motor to cool down.
+When the engine starts, let go of the button and the accelerator.
+If the vehicle starts briefly but then stops again, do the same thing.
+This clears the extra gasoline from the engine.
+Do not race the engine immediately after starting it.
+Operate the engine and transmission gently until the oil warms up and lubricates all moving parts.